raspberrypilearning/build-crumble-motor-buggy/en/step_3.md

 Make sure that the motor sticks out enough to put the wheels on without them rubbing, particularly if using a chassis with angled sides such as margarine tub or old takeaway container.

-The wires, or terminals, of the motors need to be going inwards away from where the wheels will attach to stop them getting tangled with the wheels.
+The wires, or terminals, of the motors need to be facing inwards.
+If they face outwards they will get tangled with the wheels.

 ![Fixing the first motor](images/makeBuggy_firstMotor.png)